fragglet/WadGadget/src/help/palette.md

 # Palette database

+[This page shows help about browsing the palette database.
+For help on the browser interface in general, [see here](browser.md).]

 The Doom engine uses an 8-bit palettized image format for all its graphics, where each pixel is always a color chosen from one of 256 different colors.
 Different Doom engine games use different palettes, and some WADs use their